Applications invited for IIMB's women startup programme

 Indian Institute of Management-Bangalore’s startup and innovation hub, NSRCEL, has invited applications to its third cohort of the Women Startup Program.

-The programme aims to support women entrepreneurs by enabling them to transform their idea into a business venture and enhancing their entrepreneurial and managerial skills.
+The programme aims to support women entrepreneurs by enabling them to transform their idea into a business venture.

-“Our Women Startup Program plans to create a large pool of women entrepreneurs across the country through active partnerships with other institutions in each state.
-This will also be our first effort to run a virtual program that would tap into multi-lingual content to reach women entrepreneurs, both in urban and rural areas,” said Prof Venkatesh Panchapagesan, Chairperson, NSRCEL.

-Early-stage ideas startups (not more than 12 months' old) will be shortlisted for the first phase.
-The program will commence with a five-week training through the Massive Open Online Course (MOOC) to be offered on Swayam platform.

 To apply, visit https://www.nsrcel.org/ women-startup-program.